Er-Adarsh-Chauhan/SpringMVCCRUDSimple/README.md

    who doesn't know much more jsp then he will face problem to modify its logic.
 3. JSP pages require more time when  first request is given to the server.

+Note: You can get Jsp based web application from here  https://github.com/Er-Adarsh-Chauhan/Jsp-Curd-Operations-Using-useBean-tag

 ### Using MVC
 ---------
 --- Advantages---